-Applications for development that will result in a net increase in nitrogen reaching the Solent Region International Sites through e.g. additional units of overnight accommodation or increased intensity of farming will be required to confirm the nitrogen budget and set out specific and appropriately located mitigation measures that will be implemented in order to ensure development is nutrient neutral from the start of its operational phase.
+Applications for development that will result in a net increase in nitrogen reaching the Solent International Sites through additional units of overnight accommodation will be required to confirm the nitrogen budget and set out specific and appropriately located mitigation measures that will be implemented to ensure development is nutrient neutral from the start of its operational phase.
 Such mitigation measures must be secured for the duration of the development's effects.
-A financial contribution to strategic mitigation measures may be an appropriate alternative to direct provision of mitigation.
-In this case it will be necessary to liaise with the relevant Council, the National Park Authority or Test Valley Borough Council and Natural England to confirm an appropriate mitigation scheme to which the contributions will be directed and to ensure any contributions are sufficient to fully mitigate the impacts of the development on the Solent internationally designated sites.
+The purchasing of off-site nutrient credits from an approved scheme may be an appropriate alternative to direct provision of mitigation.
+In this case it will be necessary to liaise with Test Valley Borough Council, the New Forest National Park Authority and Natural England as appropriate to confirm the suitable mitigation schemes from which credits can be purchased, and to ensure the credits purchased are sufficient to fully mitigate the impacts of the development on the Solent internationally designated sites.